 The benefits of higher education that extend to individuals and society are outlined in a comprehensive report, Education Pays, prepared by the College Board (Baum, Ma, & Payea, 2010).
-Education Pays shows that economically, the public earns many benefits.
+The authors show that economically, the public earns many benefits.
 There are increased tax revenues and overall consumption patterns.
 There is greater workforce flexibility and productivity amongst populations with higher percentages of college graduates.
 There is evidence that there is overall less reliance on the government for financial support as there are lower unemployment rates and less participation in public assistance programs (Baum et al., 2010).
 Because of the amount of consumption of goods and services, college and universities make a positive impact on the economy.

 For individuals who earn a degree, median and lifetime earnings are substantially increased.
-“A typical bachelor’s degree recipient can expect to earn about 66% more during a 40-year working life than the typical high school graduate earns over the same period (Baum et al., 2010).
+“A typical bachelor’s degree recipient can expect to earn about 66% more during a 40-year working life than the typical high school graduate earns over the same period” (Baum et al., 2010).
 College graduates not only have higher salaries, they qualify for higher benefit packages and more favorable health insurance coverage.
 Baum et al. (2010) also report that college graduates collectively enjoy higher saving levels, improved working conditions, and greater personal satisfaction with their work.

 Economically, Tinto (2012) suggests what matters is not simply attending college, but completing a four-year degree.
 Starting and stopping yields little earnings benefits.
 According to Baum et al. (2010), students who go to college and earn a four year degree earn more than one million dollars more in their lifetime than who do not attend college.
-Education Pays shows the gap is increasing.
+The data show the gap is increasing.
 The gap in lifetime earnings between those who complete high school and do not attend college is much closer to those who complete some courses and drop out.
 Valentine et al. (2009) came to the same conclusions, “mere postsecondary enrollment is insufficient (p.8).”

 “The evidence is compelling that postsecondary education not only provides valued credentials, but also increases skills and knowledge and changes the way people approach their lives (Baum et al., 2010).”
 Baum et al. report how the benefits to a college degree extend past the attainment of increased personal status to an improved health and life expectancy and an improved quality of life for children.
 College educated citizens are more prone to pursue activities and promote lifelong learning, are generally better at consumer decision-making, and enjoy more hobbies and leisure activities (Baum et al., 2010).

 In addition to social and economic benefits for the individual student, earning a bachelor’s degree has proven to have many public social benefits as well (Baum et al., 2010; Valentine et al., 2009).
 Habley et al. (2012) states populations of college graduates have reduced crime and incarceration rates.
 There is more social cohesion and appreciation for diversity amongst the population, as “those with more than a high school education have significantly more trust in social institutions (Habley et al., 2012).”
 McMahon (2009) discusses how there are increased levels of environmental awareness, charitable giving and community service activities amongst college graduates than the rest of the population.
 College-educated citizens vote more, make more substantial contributions to democracy and governance, and have an improved ability to adapt to and use technology (McMahon, 2009).
-McMahon (2009) find that college graduates also have smaller families and better prepare their own children for school environment.
+McMahon (2009) found that college graduates also have smaller families and better prepare their own children for school environment.
 “Unfortunately, postsecondary education enrollment and completion patterns do not reflect this ideal (Valentine, et al., 2009, p.
 7).”

 Implications for Future Study